From the Root Family Collection. All work until March 2003.

 1969 Fellow, Infectious Diseases Society of America 1979-2002 American Society for Hematology

-1979- Fellow American College of Physicians 1980-2002 Association of American Immunologists 1980 American Society of Microbilogy
+1979- Fellow American College of Physicians 1980-2002 Association of American Immunologists 1980 American Society of Microbiology

 1980-85 ICAAC Program Committee